The Andrew W. Mellon Foundation

-Should you be interested, please submit a proposal to the Dean of the Faculty office by September 24, 2015.
-The CAP will review all proposals internally and then select one for nomination to the Mellon Foundation by early October, so extensions beyond the September 24 deadline are not possible.
+Should you be interested, please submit a proposal to the Dean of the Faculty office by August 17, 2020.
+The CAP will review all proposals internally and then select one for nomination to the Mellon Foundation by mid-September, so extensions beyond the August 17 deadline are not possible.
 See details below for proposal guidelines.
 Proposals submitted for the internal competition should include everything listed except the institutional endorsement letter.

 NEW DIRECTIONS FELLOWSHIPS; GUIDELINES